 Live Concert Royalties

-We pay royalties for original classical works performed at live classical concerts in the U.S. that are put on by organizations that have BMI classical and symphonic licenses.
-We pay based on a census of concert programs we receive from the licensed venues.
-Rates are determined each year based upon the fees received from this source and the total number of BMI works performed.
+BMI pays royalties for original classical works performed at live classical concerts in the U.S. that are presented by entities licensed by BMI under classical and symphonic licenses.
+Payment is based upon a census of all eligible concert programs received from these licensees.
+The rates are determined annually based upon the fees received from classical licensing and the total number of BMI works performed.

 General Licensing Venues